 The catalogue of virtual sports games is constantly expanding (virtual sports providers are now offering everything from virtual darts to virtual cricket), but for the most part, any sport people like to bet on does well as a virtual sport product.

-At present, virtual sports can be broken up into three main categories:
+At present, virtual sports can be broken up into two main categories:

 - Team sports

 Over the years, the bread and butter of virtual sports has been racing.
 European sports betting shops have been using virtual racing to fill content gaps at their brick and mortar locations for years.